How to Survive and Thrive in Your New Project Management Job

 1. Know the Company and the Team

 Before starting your new role, immerse yourself in your company and industry.
-Expand any preparation completed for your interview by digging further into the company website, social media presence, and media coverage.
+Expand on your interview preparation by reviewing the company website, social media presence, and media coverage.
 Ask for a copy of the employee handbook and any relevant presentations or marketing materials to help you really understand the company’s culture.

-Also, look at competitor websites and investigate industry trends to understand the business landscape you are entering.
+• Look at competitor websites and investigate industry trends to grasp the business landscape you are entering.

-Practice your commute a few times.
-Have a backup route or travel options available just in case of unexpected traffic or delays.
+• Practice your commute a few times and have a backup route ready just in case of unexpected traffic or delays.

 2. Nail the Basics

-On any given morning, a number of things can go wrong – hitting the snooze button too many times, traffic, misplaced keys, a forgotten phone.
-It doesn’t take much to upset our morning routine, which disrupts the rest of the day.
+Morning routines can be easily disrupted by small mishaps like hitting the snooze button too many times, traffic, misplaced keys, or a forgotten phone.
 To avoid any extra stress on your first day, use the day before to:

 • Pack your bag, including any required documentation.

 • Decide what you will wear in advance.
-Whilst this may seem trivial, you will save time and energy with one less decision to make.
+While this may seem trivial, you will save time and energy with one less decision to make.

 • Prepare your breakfast, lunch, and any snacks.
 Munching on sugar-laden treats in a rush is not a great way to start your day!